Uskok War: Beginning

-First Siege of Gradisca
+First siege of Gradisca

 In 1616 the Venetians besieged Farra and Gradisca, and the archduke attacked from Gorizia and Lucinico.
 With three large culverins, four guns, and three small culverins, Farra (despite damage to its buildings) repulsed the enemy artillery with heavy losses.
 The Venetians launched another futile assault before Giustiniani lifted the siege and retreated to Mariano.

 In September, John Ernest of Nassau-Siegen agreed to raise 3,000 men from the Dutch Republic for Venetian service.
 They arrived in May 1617, followed six months later by another 2,000 (including a contingent of English volunteers).
 Spanish support was blocked at sea by a flotilla of 12 Dutch and 10 English warships and on land by the war in Mantua.
 Although Archduke Ferdinand had only 4,000 soldiers to defend Gradisca, he received military, political, and financial support from the Spanish as part of a larger agreement: Philip agreed to fight the Venetians and support Ferdinand as the next Holy Roman Emperor in return for the cession of Alsace, Finale Ligure, and Piombino.
 This led to a negotiated settlement between Ferdinand and the Venetians in which many Uskoks were executed or exiled, and a permanent Austrian garrison was installed in Senj.

-Battle of Lucinico

-Pompeo Giustiniani was flanked by Francesco Ferrante and Martinengo de Rossi.
-Marcantonio of Manzano, Camillo Trevor's cavalry squadrons and a group of Albanians resumed their raids, killing 60 at the castle of St. Florian and the surrounding area.
-Adam von Trautmannsdorf received reinforcements, crossed the Isonzo and fortified Lucenico and Gradisca.
-The Venetians attacked Trautmannsdorf at dawn with three columns from Mariano, Corona, San Lorenzo, and Mossa, led by Orazio Baglioni.
-The Albanians were in the centre of the Count of Porcia's mercenaries and the cavalry on the right of Francis Camillo Martinengo and Trevor, for a total of 4,000 men.
-The Albanians occupied the trenches in Lucinico, but instead of advancing they looted the dead soldiers; the other columns incurred heavy losses and were forced to retreat.
-The Venetians reduced their military activity, and the Austrians received reinforcements.

-War in the Alps

-Barbarigo was replaced by Antonio Priuli on 2 June.
-Priuli obtained fresh Friulian and Dalmatian troops, strengthened his field fortifications, and led diversionary raids in Istria.
-The Austrians responded with raids in Monfalcone.
-In Monfalconese the Albanian troops faced a strong Venetian attack, sustaining heavy losses.

-The war extended into the Alps, and the Venetians plundered Kobarid and Tolmin.
-Schmit, an English mercenary captain with 400 men hired by the bishop of Bamberg, took Pontebba on 8 August.
-A counterattack led by Marcantonio of Manzano retook Pontebba and Malborghetto Valbruna five days later.
-The Austrians, weakened by illness, lost a third of their army and retreated across the Isonzo; the Venetians occupied Lucenico.